Transitional Resources Programs

 Recent Successes and Current Challenges

-For over 30 years, TR has been known for success in recovery from severe mental illness.
-Our most recent success is establishing our new low-income housing project, Avalon Place, which is part of TR’s Supported Housing Program and the 10-Year Plan to End Homelessness.
-This mixed-use building, which opens in July, 2011, includes 16 studio apartments that will provide a safe, permanent home to adults with severe mental illness or co-occurring disorders who are currently managing their mental health issues while living on the streets or in area shelters.
+For over 30 years, TR has been known for success serving people with the most serious and persistent forms of mental illness.
+Our most recent major change was establishing our new low-income housing project, Avalon Place, which is part of TR’s Supported Housing Program and the 10-Year Plan to End Homelessness.
+This mixed-use building, which opened in July, 2011, includes 16 studio apartments that will provide a safe, permanent home to adults with severe mental illness or co-occurring disorders who are currently managing their mental health issues while living on the streets or in area shelters.
 These men and women are high utilizers of the mental health system, inpatient facilities, emergency services, or the criminal justice system.
 It is far less expensive to provide housing and services in the community for these men and women than it is to provide emergency response services – and it is much more humane.
 People are more responsive to mental health treatment and social services once they have experienced the safety and stability of permanent housing.

-TR has a need for renovating our oldest house, TRY house.
-This building is home to 15 high needs individuals who receive mental health treatment here at TR.
+TR is currently renovating our oldest house, TRY house.
+This building is home to 15 high needs individuals who receive residential treatment here at TR.
 The kitchen and the first floor are common areas for all 15 residents, and get a lot of foot traffic from both residents and staff.
 We hope to renovate, update and spruce up the floors and kitchen this year to make the house more modern and functional, as well as making it a more comfortable home for our clients.